20 | The Shame Addiction: What the Body Learns (Part 3 of 3)

 Now we arrive at the question this whole series has been building toward.
 How does shame actually heal?

 Not how does it get managed.
 Not how do we learn to live with it more gracefully.
-How does it change at the level where it took root, which is not in the thinking mind but in the body, in the nervous system, in the cellular instructions your biology has been running since before you had language for any of it.
+How it changes at the level where it took root, which is not in the thinking mind but in the body, in the nervous system, in the cellular instructions your biology has been running since before you had language for any of it.
 This is what psilocybin research, somatic healing traditions, and the people I serve as a psychedelic guide are collectively pointing toward, and the answer is not what most people expect.

 I promised you at the end of Part 2 that the healing starts in a place most people don't expect.